HMS Howe (32): Pacific operations

 On 8 August 1944, Howe arrived at Trincomalee in Ceylon to join the Eastern Fleet.
 She was the first modern British battleship to be deployed in eastern waters since the loss of Prince of Wales in December 1941.
 Howe was put into action quickly, providing cover for carrier based air operations against targets in Sumatra.
 In December she moved to Sydney, where she sailed to Auckland, New Zealand, to show the flag.
 In February 1945, Howe and King George V sailed from Sydney to begin operations in earnest in the Pacific theatre; together with four carriers, five cruisers and fifteen destroyers, they made up Task Force 113.

 The first major undertaking for Task Force 113 (now redesignated TF.57) was Operation Iceberg—offshore support for the US landings at Okinawa—which got under way on 1 April 1945.
 The force was subjected to sporadic Japanese kamikaze attacks, but the two ships emerged unscathed from these actions.
 Howe's anti-aircraft batteries also succeeded in shooting down an attacking kamikaze plane.
 The two ships' principal roles were air defence and land bombardment, the latter being carried out very accurately, particularly by Howe against anti-aircraft installations on the island of Miyako, half way between Okinawa and Formosa.

-Post war
+Post-war activity

 By the first week of June 1945, Howe was back in Sydney, and almost immediately it was decided to send her for a refit in Durban.
 It was here that she saw out the remainder of the war.
 She was relocated back to Portsmouth by January 1946.
 In 1951, Howe was placed in reserve and towed to Devonport.
-She was ordered scrapped in 1957.
+She was ordered scrapped in 1957, as she and other battleships were increasingly deemed to have been made obsolete by aircraft and no longer needed as a defence against Soviet cruisers.
 On 27 May 1958, Howe was towed to Inverkeithing to be broken up by Thos.
 W. Ward.
 The Royal Navy presented the ship's bell to St Giles' Cathedral in Edinburgh.
 In 2012, it was reported that parts from one of the gun turrets may still exist, having been re-used as a turntable at Dounreay nuclear laboratory.